FlowDSL

 AsyncAPI ↔ FlowDSL Integration

-Full guide to referencing AsyncAPI event contracts in FlowDSL, including schema evolution and breaking change handling.
+Full guide to referencing AsyncAPI event contracts in FlowDSL, including multi-document support, schema evolution, and breaking change handling.

 FlowDSL is self-contained but provides first-class support for AsyncAPI integration.
 If your team maintains AsyncAPI documents describing your event bus, you can reference those schemas directly in FlowDSL instead of duplicating them.